Do I need a business bank account as a sole trader or limited company?

 So you’ve taken the plunge and finally set up your own business – hooray!
 As you start to bring money in (and spend it) you’ll want to keep your finances organised so you don’t drown in admin.
+One solution is opening a business bank account – and whether you're a sole trader, freelancer, or limited company, the rules are slightly different for each.
+In some cases, it's even a legal requirement.

-One solution is opening a business bank account - indeed in some cases it’s a legal requirement for your business.
 To get the full lowdown on opening a business bank account, we chatted to our friend Laura Stacey, an FCCA qualified accountant with 20 years of experience.

 What is a business bank account?